Free Nutrition Label Maker — Generate FDA Labels From Recipe Ingredients

-Generate a free FDA-style Nutrition Facts label from any recipe.
-Enter your ingredients with quantities, and this tool looks up nutritional data from the USDA FoodData Central database to produce a complete, printable nutrition panel.
+Free nutrition label generator that builds an FDA-style Nutrition Facts panel from any recipe.
+Enter your ingredients with quantities, and this ingredient label maker looks up nutrition data from the USDA FoodData Central database to produce a complete, printable label — no signup, no watermark.

 How the Nutrition Label Generator Works

-This tool uses the USDA FoodData Central (FDC) API — the official United States Department of Agriculture nutrition database containing over 600,000 food items.
+This nutrition facts generator uses the USDA FoodData Central (FDC) API — the official United States Department of Agriculture nutrition database containing over 600,000 food items including raw ingredients, branded foods, and Standard Reference values.
 When you enter an ingredient like "100g flour" or "2 eggs", the tool parses the quantity, converts units to grams, queries the USDA database for matching nutrient data, and aggregates values across all ingredients.
-The result is a complete Nutrition Facts panel styled after the FDA's standardized format, covering calories, macronutrients, fiber, sugars, sodium, and key micronutrients.
+The result is a complete Nutrition Facts panel styled after the FDA's standardized format defined in 21 CFR §101.9, covering calories, macronutrients, fiber, sugars, sodium, and key micronutrients (Vitamin D, Calcium, Iron, Potassium).

-Nutrient caching is used to speed up repeated lookups — if you recently searched for "flour", the data is stored locally in your browser for up to one hour, so repeat calculations are instant.
+Nutrient caching speeds up repeated lookups — if you recently searched for "flour", the data is stored locally in your browser for up to one hour, so repeat calculations are instant.
 All processing happens in your browser; your recipe data is never sent to any server except the USDA's public API.
+Unknown ingredients are flagged and skipped (not silently invented), so the panel only reflects ingredients with verified nutrition data.

 How to Read an FDA Nutrition Label